 No Speeding.
 The state of Massachusetts may have given your teen a license, but they are still learning.
 Drive with them once in a while so you can see if they tend to speed.
 By lowering their speed, they will reduce their risk for car accidents significantly.
 They will have more time to observe and respond to road conditions, other cars, bicyclists and pedestrians.
 Another way to help is when you are driving, casually comment on the speed you are traveling.
 For example, "I always try to lower my speed to 20 mph here because the school zone is just ahead" or "This neighborhood has a 30 mph speed limit, but I make a point to travel 25 mph because there are always children riding bikes on the street."

 Nov.
-4 is when we turn back the clocks, the usual sad good-bye to another summer and fall.
-At Breakstone, White & Gluck, we suggest taking a few of the extra minutes you gained to replace the batteries in your home's smoke alarms and carbon monoxide detectors.
-Check whether the devices are working properly and replace them if needed.
+4 is when we turn back the clocks.
+At Breakstone, White & Gluck, we suggest replacing the batteries in your home's smoke alarms and carbon monoxide detectors.
+Test the devices and replace them if needed.